KingCoenta/KingCoenta/README.md

 - Hi, I’m @KingCoenta
-- I’m interested in Python, Rasberry pi, RL and ML, NLP, Flutter.
+- I’m interested in Python, Rasberry pi, RL and ML, NLP, and Flutter.
-- I’m currently learning Game Development in Unity
+- I’m currently learning Software Engineering
-- I’m looking to collaborate on projects regarding BioInformatics, genetics, neuroscience or Data Science.
-- How to reach me: you can reach me at coenwerre@gmail.com, with subject github project/contact.

 <!---
 KingCoenta/KingCoenta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.